Q: What are your hours of operations?

 Q: Do you teach metalworking?

-A: Yes, I teach fabricating, blacksmithing and welding for artistic or practical purposes and I tailor sessions to suit client needs.
+A: Yes, I teach in industries and individuals fabricating, blacksmithing and welding and I tailor sessions to suit client needs.